 |Inertia upon awakening||Under 1 hour||Days or weeks||Up to a day|

 |Person awakens in response to sounds or shaking||Yes||No||No|

 |Experienced as refreshing||Yes||No||Not usually|

 |Indicates neurological damage||No (except some hypersomnia)||Yes||No|

 Surprisingly, doctors have been able to awaken some coma patients by giving them zolpidem.
-The mechanism for this phemonemon is not known.
-Another of the paradoxes of sleep.
+The mechanism for this phenomenon is not known.
+Another mystery of the brain and consciousness.